doriszmr/scATD/readme.md

    -  Place the scFoundation model-derived feature data (`.npy` files) generated from previous steps into the **user-specified directory**:

-2. **Run 10-fold cross-validation for model pretraining** Execute the following script to train the model and output the model checkpoint file (default is using the last epoch fold 1 checkponit as final model for downstream task):
+2. **Run 10-fold cross-validation for model pretraining** Execute the following script to train the model and output the model checkpoint file (default is using the last epoch fold 1 checkponit as final model for downstream task, we have also provided pre-trained model checkpoints on Figshare):

 ```bash
 python ./Res_VAE_pretraining/pretraining_after_hyperparameter/code/VAE_sf_Res-VAEpretraining.py \